Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/config.rst

 * **agent_identifier** [enum]

     This identifies the agent to use for the session.
 Select from one of the following:

     * GENERIC - Where a user developed agent is to be used
     * STABLE_BASELINES3_PPO - Use a SB3 PPO agent
     * STABLE_BASELINES3_A2C - use a SB3 A2C agent

+* **agent_framework** [enum]

+    This identifies the agent framework to be used to instantiate the agent algorithm.
+Select from one of the following:

+    * NONE - Where a user developed agent is to be used
+    * SB3 - Stable Baselines3
+    * RLLIB - Ray RLlib.

+* **red_agent_identifier**

+    This identifies the agent to use for the session.
+Select from one of the following:

+    * A2C - Advantage Actor Critic
+    * PPO - Proximal Policy Optimization
+    * HARDCODED - A custom built deterministic agent
+    * RANDOM - A Stochastic random agent

 * **action_type** [enum]

     Determines whether a NODE, ACL, or ANY (combined NODE & ACL) action space format is adopted for the session

 * **num_episodes** [int]

     This defines the number of episodes that the agent will train or be evaluated over.

 * **num_steps** [int]

     Determines the number of steps to run in each episode of the session

 * **time_delay** [int]

     The time delay (in milliseconds) to take between each step when running a GENERIC agent session

 * **session_type** [text]

-   Type of session to be run (TRAINING or EVALUATION)
+    Type of session to be run (TRAINING, EVALUATION, or BOTH)

 * **load_agent** [bool]

     Determine whether to load an agent from file

 * **agent_load_file** [text]

     File path and file name of agent if you're loading one in

 * **observation_space_high_value** [int]

     The high value to use for values in the observation space.
 This is set to 1000000000 by default, and should not need changing in most cases

 **Reward-Based Config Values**